kamimrcht/webpage/index.md

   - **Antoine Limasset** (BONSAI), on sequence indexing, k-mer data structures
   - **Mikaël Salson** (BONSAI), on RNA-seq analysis and large-scale k-mer methods

-- **National collaborations (ANR projects and consortia)**
+- **National collaborations**

-  - **Transipedia (ANR)**
+  - **Transipedia**
     A consortium dedicated to indexing and exploring large collections of RNA-seq datasets, in collaboration with teams in Montpellier, Toulouse, and Paris.
-This project led to several tools and publications, and to long-term collaborations with both algorithmic and biomedical groups.
+This project led to several tools and publications, and to long-term collaborations with both algorithmic and biomedical groups, and was supported by ANR.

-  - **INSSANE (ANR, site coordinator)**
+  - **Full-RNA**
+    A project focused on indexing large-scale RNA datasets, involving collaborations with several French bioinformatics groups and supporting developments such as REINDEER2.

+  - **Find-RNA**
+    My current project, which includes collaborations with local and national partners, in particular on graph querying and formal methods (e.g. with the D-DAL team), and application to transcriptomics.

+  - **INSSANE**
     A project on computational methods for RNA structure analysis, involving collaborations with LIX, Université Paris Cité, and other partners.
 This project connects algorithmic questions with RNA biology and structural analysis.

-  - **Full-RNA (ANR)**
-    A project focused on indexing large-scale RNA datasets, involving collaborations with several French bioinformatics groups and supporting developments such as REINDEER2.

-  - **Find-RNA (ANR JCJC, PI)**
-    My current project, which includes collaborations with local and national partners, in particular on graph querying and formal methods (e.g. with the D-DAL team), and application to transcriptomics.

   In addition, I contribute to national initiatives such as:
   - **MIGGS**, focused on graph-based genomic data and pangenome representations, and **[Get-a-Pan](https://maiage.inrae.fr/node/3390)**